dcos/examples/pxc/1.11/README.md

 Limitations of the framework:

-* Support for fault domains in the form of regions or zones
+* Support for fault domains in the form of zones
-* Software upgrade and downgrade
+* PXC and Proxysql related configuration parameters are currently not exposed.
 * TLS for proxysql
 * Backup and restore
 * Non-root install and install on Strict mode DC/OS cluster
 * Encryption for data at rest
-* Process in foreground
-* MOUNT volumes support
+* MOUNT volumes setup is not tested
-* Metrics with prometheus and PMM
+* Emit app metrics to DC/OS metrics API
 * Proxysql implementation with zookeeper based service discovery